red-gold/telar-web/README.md

 <h1 align="center">Telar Web (Go version)</h1>

 <div align="center">
-Telar web framework including, authentication, notifications, admin, actions and user management written in Go using OpenFaaS serverless functions.
+Telar web framework including, authentication, notifications, admin, actions and user management written in Go.
 </div>

 > 🚧 ***IT IS UNDER ACTIVE DEVELOPMENT, current version is unstable and maybe change at any time until release of v1.0.0.***